Free Materials For ESL Teachers and Learners

 3. What did the fake calls say about voting later in the year?

-(a) The President wanted people to wait and vote later.
+(a) The President wanted people to vote now.

 (d) The President didn't want people to vote at all.